mpcarl-ibm/crs-docs/_gettingstarted/credentials-endpoints.md

 There are three types of endpoint:

-* **Public endpoints** can be accessed from anywhere, and customers are charged for outgoing bandwitdth.
+* **Public endpoints** can be accessed from anywhere, and customers are charged for outgoing bandwidth.
 Incoming bandwidth is free.
 * **Private endpoints** can be accessed by customers running Virtual Machines or Bare Metal Servers on SoftLayer.
 Private endpoints do not incur charges for any outgoing or incoming bandwidth even if the traffic is cross regions or across data centers.
 * **ADN endpoints** allow customers to bring their own IP addresses.
 If customer have an ADN account and use an ADN endpoint, they will not be charged for any outgoing or incoming bandwidth.